sblaizerwize/smarquez.source/content/_index.md

 - I led a study group of 16 technical writers for three months to pursue the AWS Cloud Practitioner Certification.
 Some activities included: define and organize study materials, coordinate study sessions, create questions that fostered discussions, and give demos.

 - I mentored three technical writers joining the TW team for six months.
 Some activities included: conduct peer reviews, support their career growth, identify opportunity areas and how to cope with them, and help them unblock any stoppers.
-(Adriana Mercado, Manuelito, Judith)

 - I led the TW onboarding squad for one year.
 Primary responsibilities included: send a welcome email to new technical writers along with a handful of useful resources to get onboarded, revamp the TW style guide assessment, and provide guidance to TW team leads on how to support their mentees.